LianaBernat/wearable-project/README.md

 [Renata Grassi](https://github.com/RenataGrassi)

 ### Data Analysis
----
 We aimed to use as many features as possible while keeping the model as generalistic as possible.
 Therefore, our data analysis focused on evaluating correlations only among numerical features, such as sensor-based measurements (e.g., gravity-related signals) and time-related variables (e.g., hours).

 ### Data Preparation
----
- -Applied time-based windowing with 5-second non-overlapping windows
+- Applied time-based windowing with 5-second non-overlapping windows
 - Removed samples with missing time or accelerometer values (x, y, z)
 - Discarded windows with fewer than 250 samples
 - Discarded windows where ≥ 50% of annotations were missing